Revolution of Jobs: Suspension of the immovability of the Bench

 Cartoon in the Republican newspaper Le Don Quichotte depicting Minister of Justice Félix Martin-Feuillée pruning the "judicial tree".

-The implementing decrees were published between September 5 and November 13, 1883, delineating the identities and roles of the dismissed magistrates.
+The implementing decrees were published between 5 September and 13 November 1883, delineating the identities and roles of the dismissed magistrates.
 A total of 614 dismissals were recorded, which, when considered alongside the resignations prompted by the 1880 decrees, illustrates the extent of this judicial purge.
 By combining the officials of the public ministry and the sitting judiciary, Martin-Feuillée effectively circumvented the provision of Article 11, which prohibited the dismissal of more officials than the number of abolished positions.
 By focusing dismissals solely on bench magistrates while simultaneously eliminating positions in the public ministry, he reassigned no fewer than 230 Republican public prosecutors to judgeships, excluding their previous holders.
 Those subjected to dismissal included ten individuals occupying the role of first president of the courts and 117 individuals serving as tribunal president.
 The dismissed magistrates in Paris and Lyon were as follows: one chamber president and eight counselors of the Paris Court of Appeal, one vice-president and seven judges at the Seine Tribunal, nine other tribunal presidents, and twenty-three other judges in the Paris jurisdiction; one chamber president and five counselors (out of 23) at the Court of Appeal of Lyon, the president, one vice-president, and three judges at the Lyon Tribunal, and ten other magistrates in the Lyon jurisdiction.

 Charles Jac, first president of the Court of Appeal of Angers, dismissed in 1883.